 Lugalbanda was the second leader of Uruk and most likely son of Enmerkar (Nimrod?), as inscribed on ancient Sumerian clay tablets.
-Lugalbanda is considered the father of Gilgamesh, who would later rule Uruk.
+Lugalbanda, in some texts, is considered the father of Gilgamesh, who would later rule Uruk.
 I consider the location of Lugalbanda’s mountain cave important, because it helps to confirm the “seven mountains” route mentioned in Enmerkar and the Lord of Aratta Sumerian text, where Aratta’s location is described as coming from Uruk to Susa, following a river and through seven mountains enroute to Aratta (Godin Tepe?).

-Many consider the Sumerian texts like the Epic of Gilgamesh, Enmerkar and the Lord of Aratta, Lugalbanda in the Mountain Cave and others as myths.
+Many consider the Sumerian texts like the Epic of Gilgamesh, Enmerkar and the Lord of Aratta, Lugalbanda in the Mountain Cave as myths.
 I think the level and precision of details provided in these ancient texts point to actual people, places and events.
 For example, read the following excerpt from Lugalbanda in the Mountain Cave:

 "Five days passed.
 On they sixth day they bathed. …… on the seventh day they entered the mountains."